“Life is what happens to us while we are making other plans.”

 Responsibility: “The ability or willingness to be answerable to or for someone or something, again and again.
 In other words, it is not something you do once.
 It is something you assume or take on willingly.
 Above all, it is a choice rather than a burden, or something you have to do.”

 The change to the meaning of the word is subtle and profound.
 It turns it from being something “out there” to something that is over here where I am.
 It requires that you are willing, no-one can MAKE you take responsibility.
 Moreover, it is something that you do again and again and again, rather than a choice you make once and forget about.
 No wonder people don’t like it!
-It sound like hard work: Tantamount to Responsibility Ground Hog Day… Or does it?
+It sounds like hard work: Tantamount to Responsibility Ground Hog Day… Or does it?

 Theory versus practice